-The members of the Executive Board and the members of the Supervisory Board of VIVAT NV are also the members of the Executive Board and the members of the Supervisory Board of Proteq Levensverzekeringen NV.
+The members of the Executive Board and the members of the Supervisory Board of Athora Netherlands NV are also the members of the Executive Board and the members of the Supervisory Board of Proteq Levensverzekeringen NV.
 The Group Remuneration Policy was established by the Executive Board and approved by the Supervisory Board after, insofar as applicable, fulfilment of any rights of the Works Council.
+The Supervisory Board also supervises the implementation of the Group Remuneration Policy by the Executive Board.